hiviah/DanePatrol/README.md

 -----------

-The "Reject" button will only reject to store the certificate, it can't abort connection.
-Firefox API has no way of doing that.
-Similarly a bad TLSA (a MitM attack) will display a warning, but can't abort the connection.
+The "Reject" button will only reject to store the certificate, it can't abort connection immediately after SSL/TLS handshake.
+Similarly a bad TLSA (a MitM attack) will display a warning, but can't abort the connection before first request is made.
 This isn't such a problem for a toplevel site, but could matter for instance if bank's main site is bank.com, but login is posted to secure.bank.com through POST via a form on the page.

 These above notes (sans TLSA stuff) apply to Certificate Patrol as well (haven't seen that described anywhere, found out when digging in code).